daniellindemann/entwickler.de-azure-day-2023-bicep/demo02-existing-loops-and-azcli/README.md

 ## Step 3 - Retrieve existing key vault

-- Retrieve existing keyvault create in *demo01*
+- Retrieve existing key vault create in *demo01*
-  - Create a parameter for the keyvaultName
+  - Create a parameter for the key vault name
-    - Name `keyvaultName`
+    - Name `keyVaultName`
     - Type `string`
-- Use `existing` keyword to retrieve the keyvault
+- Use `existing` keyword to retrieve the key vault
   - Create `resource`
   - Name it `keyVault`
   - Set type to `'Microsoft.KeyVault/vaults@...'`
   - append `existing` to the declaration
-  - add the parameter `keyvaultName` to the `name` property
+  - add the parameter `keyVaultName` to the `name` property

     ```bicep
     resource keyVault 'Microsoft.KeyVault/vaults@2022-07-01' existing = {
-      name: keyvaultName
+      name: keyVaultName
     }
     ```

-## Step 4 - Create keyvault secrets
+## Step 4 - Create key vault secrets

 - Add a loop to create secrets for all created storage accounts
   - Create secret resource